LGBTQ bishops: Scottish Episcopal Church

 In 1995, Bishop Derek Rawcliffe, retired Bishop of Glasgow and Galloway in the Scottish Episcopal Church, disclosed his homosexuality.
 Like Terry Brown (see below), Rawcliffe had also served as a bishop in Melanesia.

 Church of Melanesia

 Bishop Terry Brown, of Malaita in the Solomon Islands, attended the 1998 Lambeth Conference (which declared same-sex relationships "incompatible with Scripture") as an openly gay man (he also attended the 2008 Lambeth Conference).

 Anglican Church of Canada

 Barry Hollowell, who resigned as Bishop of Calgary in the Anglican Church of Canada in 2005, came out publicly in 2008 after the death of his wife, who had been aware of his sexual orientation at the time of his election to the episcopate.
-In 2016, the Diocese of Toronto elected as a suffragan bishop, an openly gay and partnered priest, Kevin Robertson.
+In 2016, the Anglican Diocese of Toronto elected as a suffragan bishop, an openly gay and partnered priest, Kevin Robertson.
 He was consecrated on 7 January 2017 as Bishop of York-Scarborough.

+Church in Wales

+In 2020, the Church in Wales consecrated Cherry Vann, who is in a same-sex civil partnership, as the Bishop of Monmouth.
+In 2025, she was elected as the next Archbishop of Wales, the first openly gay primate in the Anglican Communion.

+In 2024, the sitting Archbishop of Wales appointed David Morris as the Assistant Bishop of Bangor.
+Morris is in a same-sex relationship, engaged to his fiancé, and was consecrated by bishops from the Church in Wales and the Church of England.